miminar/sdimetrics/systemd-reloader/README.md

     # sudo su
     # systemctl daemon-reload
     # systemctl reset-failed
+    # # does not affect running pods, it cleans up the zombies
+    # systemctl restart crio.service

 However, if it is too late, the commands fail with a similar message: